FLAMEGPU/FLAMEGPU2-docs/src/guide/4-initial-conditions/1-agent-populations.rst

 =================
 To initialise your model it is necessary to create the initial agent populations.
 These can either be statically defined in a flat file, or dynamically generated.
 This section deals with dynamically generating agents which is the recommended default method.
-For information on loading from files, please see **TODO: link to initialise from disk**
+For information on loading from files, please see :ref:`Initialisation from Disk`

 Creating an Agent Population
 ----------------------------